dianashams/ensemble-methods-for-survival-analysis/README.md

 Some more details are on the project page https://dianashams.github.io/ensemble-methods-for-survival-analysis/

-If you use parts of this project's code, please cite our work:
+If you use this project's code, please cite:

 Shamsutdinova, D., Stamate, D., Roberts, A., & Stahl, D. (2022).
 Combining Cox Model and Tree-Based Algorithms to Boost Performance and Preserve Interpretability for Health Outcomes.
 In IFIP International Conference on Artificial Intelligence Applications and Innovations (pp. 170-181).
 Springer, Cham.